mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 Mixpanel makes it easy to analyze the revenue you earn from individual customers.
 By associating charges with user profiles, you can compare revenue across different customer segments and calculate things like lifetime value.

-You can track a single transaction with <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/trackCharge:">people trackCharge:</a>.
+You can track a single transaction with [`people trackCharge:`](https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/trackCharge:).
 This call will add transactions to the individual user profile, which will also be reflected in the Mixpanel Revenue report.
 ```objc Objective-C
 // Tracks $100.77 in revenue for user 13793
 [mixpanel.people trackCharge:@(100.77)];